ecxai/ecxai/workshop-2025.md

-# Workshop on Evolutionary Computing and Explainable AI 2025
+# Workshop on Evolutionary Computing and Explainable AI @GECCO 2025
 ## Description

 The workshop will be held over two sessions on 14-15 July 2025 at the GECCO conference in Malaga, Spain.
 GECCO runs 14-18 July.
 It will be both on-site and streamed online.
 This year, the sessions are joint with the Evolutionary Computation and Decision Making workshop: ECDM talks are tagged in the schedule below.